JBtallgrass/Election_Analysis/README.md

 ## Overview of Election Audit

 The audit aims to develop the election data further and determine additional details.
 The results were consistent with the solution; however, the “print” output was not similar to the solution.
+I was not able to figure out where this went wrong even after several attmepts to "research" the solution to find code that would produce the output as designed.

 ## Election-Audit Results:
 1. What is the total count?
 369,711 votes